 A general-purpose tire for cars, minivans and 4WD trucks that’s designed for a wide range of on-road driving and weather conditions.

 A general-purpose SUV and pickup truck tire designed for the street, but engineered to withstand off-road conditions.

 All-Wheel Drive (AWD)

-Bring on the rain, sleet and snow–AWD is designed for road conditions that make other cars cringe.
 This on-road, all-weather drive mode delivers power to the front and rear axles but still allows the vehicle to maneuver smoothly on dry pavement thanks to a center differential.
 The center differential distributes power to the front and rear axles (at varying percentages according to traction needs) and also allows the axles to turn at different speeds when the vehicle is cornering, unlike a part-time four-wheel-drive system.

 The engine battery is a bank in which to store energy; the tireless alternator is what supplies the juice.
 When the engine is started, a crankshaft-driven belt spins the alternator, which generates AC (alternating current) power to maintain a full charge on the starter battery and supply electrical power to a vehicle’s subsystems.

 Aluminum Alloy Block and Cylinder Head

 Toyota engines combine the long-term durability of iron cylinder liners in the block with the advantages of lightweight aluminum alloy in the engine block and cylinder head(s).
 This creates a lighter engine for the vehicle’s steering, suspension, chassis and tires, which translates into a better ride, and improved handling and responsiveness.
 Aluminum alloy also dissipates heat efficiently, which enhances engine performance.